codewithwan/wa-web-js-docker/README.md

 ## Features

-- Responds to "ping" messages with "Pong!"
+- Responds to "ping" messages with "Pong!" after a 2-second delay and typing effect
-- Schedules a cron job to send a message back to the user after 2 minutes when they type `/cron`
+- Schedules a cron job to send a message back to the user after 2 minutes when they type `/cron`, with a 2-second delay and typing effect

 ## Prerequisites